dokempf/UseLatexMk/README.md

 ```
 add_latex_document(SOURCE texsource
                    [TARGET target]
+                   [EXCLUDE_FROM_ALL]
                    [REQUIRED]
+                   [FATHER_TARGET father1 [father2 ...]]
                    )
 ```

 The arguments:
 * `SOURCE`: Required argument with a single tex source that defines the document to be built
 * `TARGET`: An optional target name, defaults to a suitable mangling of the given source and its path.
+* `EXCLUDE_FROM_ALL`: Set this to avoid the target from being built by default.
+If the FATHER_TARGET parameter is set, this option is automatically set.
 * `REQUIRED`: Set this option to issue a fatal error if the document could not be built.
 By default it is only skipped.
+* `FATHER_TARGET`: A list of meta-targets that should trigger a rebuild of this target (like `make doc`).
+  The targets are expected to exist already.
+Specifying any such targets will automatically add the above EXCLUDE_FROM_ALL option.

 # License